personium/ansible/all-in-one/README.md

 * Please refer to [How to generate Self-signed Unit Certificate](../How_to_generate_Self-signed_Unit_Certificate.md ""), for self-signed unit certificate creation procedure.

 #### 6: Configure the self-signed unit certificate and private key
+You may skip this procedure if the self-signed unit certificate is created based on the procedures from the previous step ([How to generate Self-signed Unit Certificate](../How_to_generate_Self-signed_Unit_Certificate.md "")).

 * Arrange certificate
 Deploy the **self-signed unit certificate** and **private key** under `$ansible/resource/ap/opt/x509/` folder with the following file names.
-  > You may skip this procedure if the self-signed unit certificate is created based on the [How to generate Self-signed Unit Certificate](../How_to_generate_Self-signed_Unit_Certificate.md "").

     - unit-self-sign.crt(self-signed unit certificate)
     - unit.key(private key)